mnukka/harmony-one-testnet/README.md

 ```

 ## About the Ganache and Harmony integration
-* Minimal requirements as it is implemented as a docker container
+* Minimal requirements as the localnet is packed as docker container
 * Preloaded list of accounts for quick testing
 * Display of Bech32 Harmony One account format
 * Full Ganache integration including: